-A large Russian bank found itself targeted by a piece of malware that automatically redirected its clients to a phishing page.
-Not only did this redirect trick users into handing their banking credentials to cybercriminals, it also made it impossible for them to access the bank's real website in future.
+A large Russian bank was targeted by a piece of malware that automatically redirected its clients to a phishing page.
+Not only did this redirect trick users into handing their banking credentials over to cybercriminals, it also made it impossible for them to access the bank's real web site.
 Kaspersky Fraud Prevention successfully deleted the malware on clients' computers, ensuring they could bank online safely in future.

-Kaspersky Fraud Prevention for Endpoints is compatible with all the most popular anti-virus applications, but the solution is only designed to find banking malware.
-It should not be used in place of a traditional anti-virus solution.
+Kaspersky Fraud Prevention for Endpoints is compatible with all leading anti-malware software, and is designed purely to find banking malware.
+It should be used to complement, not replace, a traditional anti-malware solution.

-3.3 Protecting Internet connections
+2.2 Protecting Internet connections

 Kaspersky Fraud Prevention doesn't just make sure that the computer is a safe environment for online banking, and that it is visiting a legitimate banking resource.
 It also ensures that no third party can interfere with the Internet channel between the bank and its clients.

-Every time a user logs on to an online banking session, Kaspersky Fraud Prevention verifies the website's security certificate by comparing with the reference certificate stored in the cloud-based Kaspersky Security Network.
-This check protects against Man-inthe-Middle attacks, and DNS and Proxy spoofing.
+Every time a user logs in to an online banking session, Kaspersky Fraud Prevention verifies the website's security certificate by comparing it with the reference certificate stored in the cloud-based Kaspersky Security Network.
+This check protects against man-in-the-middle attacks, and DNS and proxy spoofing.